How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 Some older espresso machines already have the term cappuccino in their name, including DeLonghi Magnifica Rapid Cappuccino or Saeco Royal Cappuccino.

-These are relics from a time when cappuccino from an automatic coffee maker was still something special.
+These are relics from a time when a cappuccino from an automatic coffee maker was still something special.
 Latte macchiato from one of these machines wasn’t even a consideration.
 The name is only meant to mark that a specific super automatic espresso machine can prepare frothed milk.

 Key Factors